-A German Man Has Been Living At An Indian Airport For 2 Months With Nowhere To Go Due To Coronavirus
+A German Man Has Been Living At An Indian Airport For 2 Months With Nowhere To Go Due To Coronavirus Pandemic

 German officials would not, however, arrest him in India, since he was on foreign land.

-Further, due to his criminal history, he’s ineligible for an Indian visa, which means that he can’t leave the airport to wait things out in India.
+Further, due to his criminal history, he’s ineligible for an Indian visa, which means that he can’t leave the airport to wait things out in that country.

 That effectively means that he’s stuck in the transit area at the airport until further notice.
 Normally, such passengers can only stay in the facility for 24 hours — a deadline that came and went 53 days ago.

-Meanwhile, Indira Gandhi Airport is all but shut down, save for cargo flights and the rare passenger flight that brings in Indians who had been stranded overseas, being brought home as part of a government repatriation program.
+Meanwhile, Indira Gandhi Airport is all but shut down, save for cargo flights and the rare passenger flight that brings in Indians who had been stranded overseas and are being brought home as part of a government repatriation program.

 Ziebat seems to be managing, spending his days reading magazines and newspapers, and talking to his loved ones via video conferencing.
 He buys food at any of the few concession counters in the facility that are still operating, and he’s made friends with airport staff, who have provided him with food, toothpaste, a mosquito net, and other supplies.
 He does not appear to be in danger of running out of money, as he reportedly told an official he “can manage his expenses.”